KyleM157/jettywatch/index.markdown

 | 15:13  | H      |          4.55 |
 | 21:51  | L      |          0.53 |

 Another day to keep a close eye on.
 The GFS model is predicting strong ESE-SE swell with favorable winds for 10/31.
+I'm seeing NE swell on some other models which makes more sense with the charts I'm looking at.
+I would take this with a grain of salt.

 Notes: If this comes together it will be firing.
 Hollow right handers in the head-overhead range.
 Know your limits.
 I'm expecting this to drop faster through the day than that table above suggests.